-Indiana Association of United Ways (IaUW) is the Fiscal Agent for the SECC, and we perform the campaign services for the SECC.
+Indiana United Ways (IUW) is the Agent for the SECC, and the State contracts with us to provide fiscal and campaign services for the SECC.
 We keep all SECC contributor funds in a separate bank account so they are not co-mingled with any other money.
 We are audited annually by independent auditors to make sure we are doing our job correctly and accurately.

 The SECC Web site has a searchable charity codes list.
 You may search for a charity’s SECC code number by entering a word or two that is part of the charity’s name.
 Click the Search button and you will see all charities listed with that word in the name.

-Charities listed on the SECC web site have been researched, and it has been verified that they have a 501(c)(3) ruling from the IRS.
-They are then assigned an SECC code number and added to the data base.
+Charities listed on the SECC web site have been researched and verified that they have a 501(c)(3) ruling from the IRS.
+They are then assigned an SECC code number and added to the database.
 If the charity you want to donate to is not listed, you may write-in the name of the charity, address and/or phone number.

 By January 15 of the year in which pledges are collected, we are required to issue a "final" report on the amounts pledged and the amounts designated to each charity.
 Soon after that we send a notification letter to each charity accompanied by a list of their donors and their amounts pledged.

 If a state employee checks the "request acknowledgement box" when entering their pledge using the SECC e–Pledge system or when completing a paper pledge form, we also release the employee’s home address to the charity.